 Strength Training comes with lots of benefits - improved bone density, balance, co-ordination and posture to name a few.
 The beauty of strength training is that it can be done anywhere - including your own home and will be a useful training tool for all ages and abilities.

-We're excited to launch Strength Training over on Digme on Demand this week.
+We're excited to launch Strength Training over on Digme at Home this week.
 Join Kate Thursday 21 May at 7.30am and give it a go for yourself.
 And if you're in need of some dumbbells to complete your at-home-gym we've got you covered.
-Our Digme Dumbbells are available to pre-order today, from just £15 a pair.
+Our Digme Dumbbells are available at the Digme shop.

 In this blog, Ben Davie our Head of concept provides guidance on Strength Training from the comfort of your own home.